kfchou/kfchou.github.io/_posts/2026-04-10-autoresearch.md

 Robotic systems that run wet lab experiments autonomously already exist in early form.
 [Emerald Cloud Lab][13] and [Strateos][14] let researchers submit protocols programmatically and receive structured results.
 The barrier is the availability of infrastructure.
 Once a synthesis run, a materials stress test, or a fermentation cycle can be initiated by an API call and returns a JSON payload, the autoresearch loop applies directly.

 The same logic extends further: a network of environmental sensors returning air quality readings, a robotics testbed where a policy runs and reports task completion rate, a precision agriculture deployment where irrigation schedules get evaluated against soil moisture telemetry.
 The evaluation oracle doesn't have to be a Python script — it has to be *something that returns a number without a human in the path*.
 Physical sensors, closed-loop labs, and simulation environments that mirror real hardware are all converging on that property.

-Don't be surprised if this framework is used in physical systems in the near future.

 ## References